DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-second-half-term-developing-quality-pedagogy-part-2/spring-week-1-mentor-materials.md

 ##### Practical suggestions

-- Avoid grouping pupils according to your perceptions of their ‘fixed abilities’ or your expectations for their behaviour – doing so lowers expectations
+- Avoid grouping pupils according to your perceptions of their 'fixed abilities' or your expectations for their behaviour – doing so lowers expectations
 - If you teach a number of topics or subjects to the same class, avoid keeping the pupils in the same groups (if you group by attainment)

 ### Next Steps 5 mins

-Come to an agreement with your mentee as to how they will put their learning from this week’s session(s) into practice in their teaching.
+Come to an agreement with your mentee as to how they will put their learning from this week's session(s) into practice in their teaching.
 Help your mentee to clarify:

 1. the action(s) they will take and how these action(s) are expected to contribute to improving pupil learning
-2. what success will ‘look like’ in relation to these action(s)
+2. what success will 'look like' in relation to these action(s)
 3. how they will evaluate their success in taking these action(s)

-Note the date of your next mentor meeting, during which you will check on your mentee’s progress.
+Note the date of your next mentor meeting, during which you will check on your mentee's progress.